 “Instead of furniture, we spend money on technology.”

-You see, no matter what your profession is, humans find money appealing, and that’s why it requires a certain mindset to handle it well.
+No matter what your profession is, humans find money appealing, and that’s why it requires a certain mindset to handle it well.

 Often people don’t know how to handle their impulses and tendencies.
-Thus, they spend a lot of time money buying things that fulfill their innermost desires.
+Thus, they spend a lot of time and money buying things that fulfill their innermost desires.